Published on August 1st, 2014 | by Ruben1

 Álvaro Domecq is a relatively young bodega, but the history of its wines goes back a long way.

-Álvaro Domecq Romero was part of the influential Domecq family (son of the even more important Álvaro Domecq Díez).
-Originally from France, their winemaking tradition dates back to 1730, when their relatives of the Haurie family were running a bodega in Jerez together with the Irishman Patrick Murphy.
-Jean-Charles Haurie handed it over to Pedro Domecq Lembeye, one of his nephews, in 1822.
-After the second World War, the company was run by members of five branches of the family, with Don Álvaro Domecq as the managing director.
+Fast forward to 1937: the business is run by members of five branches of the family, with Don Álvaro Domecq as the managing director.
 However in 1994 the family agreed to sell their business – one of the very oldest in Jerez – to Allied Lyons (now called Allied Domecq) and wines were sold to bodegas like Lustau, Tradición, Osborne and others.

 Bodegas Pilar Aranda y Latorre

 A few years later, Doña Pilar Aranda died.
 She inherited the bodegas of her father in 1946 and was the oldest surviving (1800) and of the most renowned almacenistas in Jerez.
 Most of the seven warehouses that were part of Bodegas Pilar Aranda y Latorre were leased out to bigger houses – around 85% of the annual production was sold to Gonzalez Byass for blending and 15% to Emilio Lustau, who bottled the wines in the dedicated Almacenista series (e.g. a renowned Amontillado Fino).

-Álvaro Domecq (nicknamed Alvarito, little Álvaro) had been a succesful bullfighter and bull breeder.
-In 1998 he decided to buy the high quality stocks of Pilar Aranda and turned them into a new business.
-However there were some problems getting a license under his own name – copyright issues with Allied Domecq who thought there could only be one Domecq brand regardless of his family name.
+While the Domecq family had officially retired from the winemaking business, in 1998 Álvaro Domecq Romero decides to buy the high quality stocks of Pilar Aranda and turns them into a new business.
+However there are some problems getting a license under his own name – copyright issues with Allied Domecq who claimed there could only be one Domecq brand regardless of his family name.
 Therefore the wines were still labeled Pilar Aranda, see my review of the Palo Cortado 1730 for instance.
 Around 2004 the dispute was settled and the brand was set to go.

 Álvaro Domecq sherry range

 - Manzanilla La Jaca, around four years old

-- Fino La Janda, around five years old
+- Fino La Janda, around six years old

 - Oloroso Alburejo, of around ten to twelve years